dji-sdk/Mobile-SDK-Android/README.md

 ## Sample Projects - Basic

+- [**Running DJI SDK Sample Code in Android Studio**](https://github.com/DJI-Mobile-SDK/Android-RunSDKSampleInAndroidStudio): This tutorial will teach you how to run the Android SDK Sample Project in Android Studio.

-- [**Importing DJI SDK to Android Studio Project**](https://github.com/DJI-Mobile-SDK/Android-ImportSDKToAndroidStudio): This tutorial teaches you how to import the DJI SDK to your Android Studio project.
+- [**Importing and Activating DJI SDK in Android Studio Project**](https://github.com/DJI-Mobile-SDK/Android-ImportAndActivateSDKInAndroidStudio): This tutorial teaches you how to import and activate DJI SDK to your Android Studio project.

 - [**Creating a Camera Application**](https://github.com/DJI-Mobile-SDK/Android-FPVDemo): Our introductory tutorial, which guides you through connecting to your drone's camera to display a live video feed in your app, through which you can take photos and videos.

 ## Sample Projects - Advanced

 - [**Creating a MapView and Waypoint Application**](https://github.com/DJI-Mobile-SDK/Android-GSDemo-GoogleMap): Teaches you how to construct a DJIWaypoint Mission app, which allows you to plot a flight route for your drone by placing waypoints on a map.
+We use Google Map API in this tutorial.

 - [**Creating a TapFly and ActiveTrack Missions Application**](https://github.com/DJI-Mobile-SDK/Android-Phantom4Missions):
 Learn how to use the TapFly and ActiveTrack Missions of DJI SDK 3.1 to create a cool application for Phantom 4.
 You will also get familiar with DJIMissionManager and using the Simulator of DJI Assistant 2 for testing.